How Many Steps In One Mile Walking Vs. Running?

 • Lane 8 – 453.7 meters

-Knowing which lane you’re running in can help you stay on target if you’re doing speed work or distance-specific training.
+Choosing the right lane helps you hit your goals, especially for speed or distance-focused workouts.
 Trust me, I’ve learned the hard way that those extra meters can mess with your pacing if you’re not paying attention.

 Common Track Distances You Should Know